FowlerLab/mavedb-convert/README.md

     pip3 install .

 ## Troubleshooting
-If you are a OSX user, you may experience header related issues when installing pysam.
+If you are a macOS user, you may experience header related issues when installing pysam.
 The current workaround is to install pysam v0.13 manually before installing the requirements:

     pip3 install pysam==0.13